Preposition

 - Both the parties agreed on the terms and conditions.

-Click here to read six types of prepositions in detail.
+Click here to read the above six types of prepositions in more detail.